Beautiful kava plants growing in their natural Pacific Island environment

 📍 Tongatapu / Haʻapai

-Mild, pleasantly uplifting effects with clear-headed sociability .
+Mild, pleasantly uplifting effects with clear-headed sociability calmingco.com .

 Hard to get (locally popular)